 - Location Online

 Artemis Cooper, Lady Beevor, is the author of Cairo in the War: 1939-1945 and Paris after the Liberation: 1944-1949, written with her husband Antony Beevor.
-She has written biographies of the food writer Elizabeth David, the novelist Elizabeth Jane Howard, and the traveller and philhellene Patrick Leigh Fermor.
+In a conversation with Professor Henrietta Bowden-Jones OBE, she will talk about her biographical work for food writer Elizabeth David, the novelist Elizabeth Jane Howard, and the traveller and philhellene Patrick Leigh Fermor.
 With Colin Thubron, she edited The Broken Road, the final stretch of Leigh Fermor's journey on foot to Constantinople in 1933-4.
 She is currently working on the cultural history of Paris.

 Instead of charging for this webinar, we are asking people to support the Royal Society of Medicine in these uncertain times.
 Now more than ever, we need your help to continue our work.
 Please consider making a donation for watching this webinar.
 Thank you for your generosity.